-If a pupil fails to attend school regularly, the following steps will be taken:
+If a student fails to attend school regularly, the following steps will be taken:

-Step One: An absence generates a daily automated phone call from 'Truancy Call'.
+Step One: An absence generates a daily automated phone call from the school's Truancy Call service (IRIS Reach).

-Step Two: Form Teachers/Year Tutors will contact parents to enquire about prolonged/irregular unexplained absences.
+Step Two: Form Teachers/Year Tutors will contact parents/carers to enquire about any prolonged/irregular unexplained absences.

-Step Three: Parents/Guardian of pupils with attendance of 90% or below, will be contacted by the
+Step Three: Parents/Carers of students with an attendance of 90% or below, will be contacted by the